Languedoc-Occitanie - “A Land of Contrasts”

 Carcassonne. http://www.remparts-carcassonne.fr

-• Presentation of Medieval arms presented by an authentic knight
+• Presentation of Medieval arms presented by an authentic knight.

 • A Day in Albi, a World Heritage UNESCO SITE.
 Visit the amazing cathedral St. Cecile and the Toulouse Lautrec museum. http://musee-toulouse-lautrec.com/collection-toulouse-lautrec

-• Visit to Saissac, one of the least well known, but largest and best preserved of all the Cathars ortresses.
+• Visit to Saissac, one of the least well known, but largest and best preserved of all the Cathars fortresses.
 This was the castle of Bertrand de Saissac who was the tutor of Raymond Trencavel, the young viscount who gave his life trying to save Carcassonne from the onslaught of the crusaders. www.saissac.fr

-• Airport transfers from Toulouse airport
+• Airport transfers from Toulouse-Blagnac airport.

-• Visit of an Olive oil cooperative with tour and tasting afterwards
+• Visit of an Olive oil cooperative with tour and tasting afterwards.

-• Visit to Minerve, one of the “Most Beautiful Villages in France”
+• Visit to Minerve, one of the “Most Beautiful Villages in France”.

 Day by Day Program for Languedoc Land of Contrasts Tour